VisualText/py-package-nlpengine/README.md

 will see a file with a name like `nlpplus-0.1.dev1+g55d691d-cp310-cp310-win_amd64.whl` - the `cp310` means Python 3.10.
 For Python 3.12 it would be `cp312`, and so forth.
-You can install this file with `pip`:

-    pip install nlpplus-0.1.2-cp310-cp310-win_amd64.whl

 For specific instructions on setting up Python on your platform please consult the Python documentation.